Search here...

 September: Faroe Islands & back to Lolland

 On September 2nd, it was time to head off to my last destination of the summer, my beloved Faroe Islands.
 This was my thirteenth visit, and it was special for many reasons.
-My parents, grandmother and younger brother joined me for the first week, and I got to show A around for the last ten days!
+My parents, grandmother and younger brother joined me for the first week, and I got to show my partner around for the last ten days!

 The first week was heartwarming and cozy.
 My family and I roadtripped through seven islands, visiting the highlights that you can reach by car, as well as many lesser known spots.
 We went sailing with my “adopted” Faroese dad and shared two dinners with his family.
 We had waffles in Tjørnuvík and walked up to Fossá, the largest waterfall in the country.
 My mum, brother and I hiked from Skarvanes to Dalur on Sandoy – in thick fog.
 We experienced car problems and had to change our rental car not just once but FOUR TIMES.
 We visited Felix the Cat at Giljanes Hostel.
 We had sunny days, cloudy days and no rainy days (we got lucky!).
 We played yatzy in our cozy airbnb and watched football at a pub in Tórshavn.
 We went thrift shopping.
 We saw dolphins (twice!), highland cows, cuddly kitties and lots of posing sheep.
 The whole week was wonderful, and it went by way too fast.

-The day before my parents and grandmother left the Faroes, A arrived.
+The day before my parents and grandmother left the Faroes, my partner arrived.
 My younger brother also stayed for another week with his friend.
 The second part of my Faroe adventure was full of hikes, camping, hitchhiking and fun with friends.
-A and I hitchhiked all over the country, went sailing among the Vestmanna bird cliffs, camped with a view of Nólsoy, spent two days camping and hiking on Fugloy (my first time visiting this island!), explored Viðareiði and Klaksvík, hiked up Eiðiskollur for a wonderful view of the Risin and Kellingin sea stacks, got our tent soaked (twice) and slept in a comfy sofa at the campsite in Eiði, visited my two “Faroese families” in Tórshavn and Toftir, went swimming in the cold Atlantic Ocean (ok, only one of us was crazy enough to do that!) and camped next to the airport.
+My partner and I hitchhiked all over the country, went sailing among the Vestmanna bird cliffs, camped with a view of Nólsoy, spent two days camping and hiking on Fugloy (my first time visiting this island!), explored Viðareiði and Klaksvík, hiked up Eiðiskollur for a wonderful view of the Risin and Kellingin sea stacks, got our tent soaked (twice) and slept in a comfy sofa at the campsite in Eiði, visited my two “Faroese families” in Tórshavn and Toftir, went swimming in the cold Atlantic Ocean (ok, only one of us was crazy enough to do that!) and camped next to the airport.
 We stayed with my friend Lucie for a few days, explored Tórshavn on a rainy day and did some more thrift shopping.
 With my brother and our friends, we went hiking to the famous viewpoints of Trælanípa and Bøsdalafossur on Vágar, climbed four mountains above Kaldbak, partied and sang karaoke (terribly) in my favourite bar and baked the annual vegan carrot cake at Lucie’s place.

-A and I arrived back in Denmark on September 18th, and spent the last Sunday of our holiday in Copenhagen.
-I have lived in Copenhagen for two years so I know the city pretty well, but I didn’t need to plan anything crazy as A had never been to Christiania despite visiting the city a few times.
+My partner and I arrived back in Denmark on September 18th, and spent the last Sunday of our holiday in Copenhagen.
+I have lived in Copenhagen for two years so I know the city pretty well, but I didn’t need to plan anything crazy as he had never been to Christiania despite visiting the city a few times.
 Well, let me tell ya, it’s a crime not to visit Christiania when in Copenhagen!
 The place was just as wild, cozy and charming as always.

 I was happy to return to “normal life” on Lolland in mid-September.
 Cozy time was upon us and the autumn chills had set in, so I wrapped up well both at work and at home on the farm.